mirahimi/5143-Opsys-101/Assignments/P01/README.md

 | api.py | Receives requests from 'shell.py', handling a variety of Linux commands.
 After receiving a request, it interacts with 'sqliteCRUD.py' to continue carrying out execution of the command. |

 ## Instructions:
-Download all of the files in P01 and P02 and run any of the following commands after populating the database with 'create_and_load_db.py':
+Download all of the files in P01 and run any of the following commands after populating the database with 'create_and_load_db.py':

 ## Commands:
 | Command  | Description                  | Author   |